Most interesting landmarks of Polynesia

 Volcanoes and geothermal fields

-- Kīlauea – Hawaiian Islands, Hawai’i.
-One of the most active volcanoes of the world, contains one of the few lava lakes in the world.
+- Halemaumau Crater with lava lake, Kilauea – United States, Hawai’i.
+One of the most active volcanoes of the world, until 2018 contained one of the few lava lakes in the world.

 - Waimangu geothermal area – New Zealand, Bay of Plenty.
 Geothermal area, created by Mount Taravera eruption in 1886.
-Area contains many interesting features.
-Frying Pan Lake is the largest hot spring in the world – area of this hot lake is 3.8 ha.
+The area contains many interesting features.
+Frying Pan Lake is the largest hot spring in the world – the area of this hot lake is 3.8 ha.
 Warbrick Terraces and Marble Terraces are sinter terraces in the process of formation.
-Inferno Crater is the largest geyser like lake – light blue steaming lake with fluctuating water level.
+Inferno Crater is the largest geyser-like lake – light blue steaming lake with fluctuating water level.

 - Wai-O-Tapu – New Zealand, Bay of Plenty.
 One of the most beautiful geothermal areas worldwide.
 Besides Lady Knox geyser, mud pools, numerous hot springs and sinter terraces it contains highly unusual hot spring – Champagne Pool, constantly filled with carbon dioxide bubbles.
 Crater of this spring is 65 m across, depth – approximately 62 m.
 Along the rim of this spring are deposited bright orange arsenic and antimony salts.
 Champagne Pool contains several species of endemic microorganisms.